redbadger/awesome-badger/chriswhealy/FractalWASM/07 Web Workers/04/02/README.md

 (import "js" "shared_mem" (memory 46))
 ```

 This is fine in situations where you share memory only between WebAssembly and the host environment.
 However, we additionally need to share memory between multiple WebAssembly module instances.
-This means that our `memory` declaration also include the total number of pages and the fact that this memory is now shared:
+This means that our `memory` declaration must also include the total number of pages and the fact that this memory is now shared:

 ```wast
 (import "js" "shared_mem" (memory 46 46 shared))